liusiyan/UQnet/README.md

 ```python
 python main_PI3NN.py --data boston --mode manual --quantile 0.95
 ```
-Note: The data name for '--data' input for other 5 datasets are 'concrete', 'energy', 'kin8nm', 'wine', 'yacht'
+Note: The data name for '--data' input for other 8 datasets are 'concrete', 'energy', 'kin8nm', 'wine', 'yacht', 'naval', 'powerplant', 'protein'

 #### Automatic mode
 The auto mode optimize the abovementioned hyper-parameters by utilizing the 'Hyperopt' package (https://hyperopt.github.io/) to meet the desired validation PICP value against the prescribed quantile.
 The program will re-run the training using the optimized parameters after tuning.
 The command for running auto mode is: